canonical/lxd/specs/rest-api.md

 Input (container based on a local image with the "ubuntu/devel" alias):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'alias': "ubuntu/devel"},                                # Name of the alias }
+        "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "alias": "ubuntu/devel"},                                # Name of the alias }

 Input (container based on a local image identified by its fingerprint):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'fingerprint': "SHA-256"},                               # Fingerprint
+        "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "fingerprint": "SHA-256"},                               # Fingerprint
     }

 Input (container based on most recent match based on image properties):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'properties': {                                          # Properties
+        "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "properties": {                                          # Properties
-                        'os': "ubuntu",
+                        "os": "ubuntu",
-                        'release': "14.04",
+                        "release": "14.04",
-                        'architecture': "x86_64"
+                        "architecture": "x86_64"
                     }},
     }

 Input (container without a pre-populated rootfs, useful when attaching to an existing one):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "none"},                                         # Can be: "image", "migration", "copy" or "none" }
+        "source": {"type": "none"},                                         # Can be: "image", "migration", "copy" or "none" }

 Input (using a public remote image):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'mode': "pull",                                          # One of "local" (default), "pull" or "receive" 'server': "https://10.0.2.3:8443",                       # Remote server (pull mode only) 'certificate': "PEM certificate",                        # Optional PEM certificate.
+        "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "mode": "pull",                                          # One of "local" (default) or "pull" "server": "https://10.0.2.3:8443",                       # Remote server (pull mode only) "certificate": "PEM certificate",                        # Optional PEM certificate.
 If not mentioned, system CA is used.
-                   'alias': "ubuntu/devel"},                                # Name of the alias }
+                   "alias": "ubuntu/devel"},                                # Name of the alias }

 Input (using a private remote image after having obtained a secret for that image):

     {
-        'name': "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                         # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                            # List of profiles
+        "profiles": ["default"],                                            # List of profiles
-        'ephemeral': true,                                                  # Whether to destroy the container on shutdown 'config': {'limits.cpu': "2"},                                      # Config override.
+        "ephemeral": true,                                                  # Whether to destroy the container on shutdown "config": {"limits.cpu": "2"},                                      # Config override.
-        'source': {'type': "image",                                         # Can be: "image", "migration", "copy" or "none" 'mode': "pull",                                          # One of "local" (default), "pull" or "receive" 'server': "https://10.0.2.3:8443",                       # Remote server (pull mode only) 'secret': "my-secret-string",                            # Secret to use to retrieve the image (pull mode only)
+        "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "mode": "pull",                                          # One of "local" (default) or "pull" "server": "https://10.0.2.3:8443",                       # Remote server (pull mode only) "secret": "my-secret-string",                            # Secret to use to retrieve the image (pull mode only)
-                   'certificate': "PEM certificate",                        # Optional PEM certificate.
+                   "certificate": "PEM certificate",                        # Optional PEM certificate.
 If not mentioned, system CA is used.
-                   'alias': "ubuntu/devel"},                                # Name of the alias }
+                   "alias": "ubuntu/devel"},                                # Name of the alias }

 Input (using a remote container, sent over the migration websocket):

     {
-        'name': "my-new-container",                                                     # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                                     # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                                        # List of profiles
+        "profiles": ["default"],                                                        # List of profiles
-        'ephemeral': true,                                                              # Whether to destroy the container on shutdown
+        "ephemeral": true,                                                              # Whether to destroy the container on shutdown
-        'config': {'limits.cpu': "2"},                                                  # Config override.
+        "config": {"limits.cpu": "2"},                                                  # Config override.
-        'source': {'type': "migration",                                                 # Can be: "image", "migration", "copy" or "none"
+        "source": {"type": "migration",                                                 # Can be: "image", "migration", "copy" or "none"
-                   'mode': "pull",                                                      # One of "pull" or "receive" 'operation': "https://10.0.2.3:8443/1.0/operations/<UUID>",          # Full URL to the remote operation (pull mode only)
+                   "mode": "pull",                                                      # Only "pull" is supported for now "operation": "https://10.0.2.3:8443/1.0/operations/<UUID>",          # Full URL to the remote operation (pull mode only)
-                   'certificate': "PEM certificate",                        # Optional PEM certificate.
+                   "certificate": "PEM certificate",                        # Optional PEM certificate.
 If not mentioned, system CA is used.
-                   'base-image': "<some hash>"                                          # Optional, the base image the container was created from
+                   "base-image": "<some hash>"                                          # Optional, the base image the container was created from
-                   'secrets': {'control': "my-secret-string",                           # Secrets to use when talking to the migration source
+                   "secrets": {"control": "my-secret-string",                           # Secrets to use when talking to the migration source
-                               'criu':    "my-other-secret",
+                               "criu":    "my-other-secret",
-                               'fs':      "my third secret"},
+                               "fs":      "my third secret"},
     }

 Input (using a local container):

     {
-        'name': "my-new-container",                                                     # 64 chars max, ASCII, no slash, no colon and no comma
+        "name": "my-new-container",                                                     # 64 chars max, ASCII, no slash, no colon and no comma
-        'architecture': 2,
+        "architecture": 2,
-        'profiles': ["default"],                                                        # List of profiles
+        "profiles": ["default"],                                                        # List of profiles
-        'ephemeral': true,                                                              # Whether to destroy the container on shutdown
+        "ephemeral": true,                                                              # Whether to destroy the container on shutdown
-        'config': {'limits.cpu': "2"},                                                  # Config override.
+        "config": {"limits.cpu": "2"},                                                  # Config override.
-        'source': {'type': "copy",                                                      # Can be: "image", "migration", "copy" or "none"
+        "source": {"type": "copy",                                                      # Can be: "image", "migration", "copy" or "none"
-                   'source': "my-old-container"}                                        # Name of the source container }
+                   "source": "my-old-container"}                                        # Name of the source container }